jacobc2700/flexer/README.md

 ### Technologies (MERN):

+- Flexer is built with the JavaScript MERN Stack.
 - MongoDB (Mongoose): JSON-style database for persistent data.
 - Express: web framework for Node.js.
 - React: front-end framework for making the website look pretty.